SamAllen06/lake_temp_work/documentation/lake-temperature-mapper/mapping/binary-runner.md

 Binary Runner runs a binary executable.

 ## Functionality
-Binary runner accepts a file path and executes the binary located at that path.
+Binary runner accepts a file path and executes the binary located at that path, returning its exit code. stdout and stderr are captured, and, currently, nothing is done with them.
-Additionally, it redirects stdout and stderr to appropriate places.
-(Currently, it does not do anything with them, and just lets them both be printed to the console.)